Marfjeh/coinhive-block/README.md

 To block the Malware domains of coin-hive. or related JS bitcoin miners.

-This does not block Authedmine.com because they will ask for permission this is only for the rouge implementations of it.
+This does not block Authedmine.com because they will ask for permission.
+It only blocks the rouge implementations of it.

 ## Why block (rouge) JS Cyrpto Miners?
 We think that using a JavaScript Bitcoin miner on your site without using end-users opt-in is **Malware**.

 Fortunately, Coinhive did realize how webmasters implemented on their sites without ever asking the end-user, they concluded:
 ```
-We're a bit saddened to see that some of our customers integrate Coinhive into their pages without disclosing to their users what's going on, let alone asking for their permission.
+We're a bit saddened to see that some of our customers integrate Coinhive
+into their pages without disclosing to their users what's going on,
+let alone asking for their permission.
 We believe there's so much more potential for our solution, but we have to be respectful to our end users.

 We hope we can convince website owner to integrate the miner in a way that is more meaningful and honest to their users. ...
 ```